Awarded by Trinity Hall and the Cambridge Centre for Social Innovation

 - Dedicated to social impact: The winners must show a commitment to social impact and creating positive social change, whatever that means in the context of their work.

-- Businesses (or business-like): This prize is intended for people making social impact through business and entrepreneurship.
+- Businesses (or business-like): This prize is for people making social impact through business and entrepreneurship.
 That said, the line between charity, corporate and the public sector is increasingly blurry!
-Leaders of charities, non-profits and public sector organisations are very welcome to apply, if their work is driven by self-generated revenue.
+Leaders of charities, non-profits and public sector organisations are welcome to apply, if their work is driven by self-generated revenue.
 Organisations or projects which are primarily philanthropic or grant-funded, while important and impactful, are outside the scope of this prize.

 If you are unsure of your eligibility, feel free to contact us.